TerranKartikTellus/Simulation/README.md

 # 🌌 Lumino: 1D Universe Simulation

-Lumino is a Python-based 1D universe simulation where you can explore the dynamics of a living ecosystem in a one-dimensional space.
+Lumino is a 1D universe simulation where you can explore the dynamics of a living ecosystem in a one-dimensional space.
 The simulation allows you to interact with and visualize a universe of creatures that can be alive or represent empty spaces.

 ## 🚀 Goal